owncloud/docs/docs/antora-site-structure.md

 While you can read more details about [What is antora.yml?][link-antora-yml] and [What is site.yml (the playbook)][link-site-yml], here are some important items:

 To manage versions in docs, we use branches.
-This means that any content based on a variable (attribute) limited to a branch must go into teh component descripto file `antora.yml` and be maintained accordingly.
+This means that any content based on a variable (attribute) limited to a branch must go into the component description file `antora.yml` and be maintained accordingly.
 Any attribute that can be used in any branch of a component must be defined in `site.yml`

 ### Accessibility and Availability of Attributes